-Over the last five years, LADWP has invested $3.9 million in Power System reliability work, which includes the replacement of aging infrastructure and reduces the frequency and duration of power service interruptions.
+Over the last five years, LADWP has invested $3.9 billion in Power System reliability work, which includes the replacement of aging infrastructure and reduces the frequency and duration of power service interruptions.

 Ken Boothe, Supervisor of Transmission and Distribution out of the Van Nuys District, was overseeing the replacement of two wooden poles on Tujunga Canyon Boulevard that were damaged by a falling tree during a wind storm.
 Because of the location in a Tier 3 extreme fire risk zone, Power Distribution opted to replace the wooden poles with steel poles.
 Situated close to homes, up against a hillside, the poles were supporting two spans of 4.8 kV wires along with communication lines.

 The majority of LADWP poles are still wood but they are often replaced with taller steel poles in the fire risk areas.
 The wooden poles are still preferred in some locations, such as a high wind area because they are shorter and stouter.